sh1boot/sh1boot.github.io/_posts/2024-06-01-pixel-art-scaling.md

-Another challenge created by excess smoothing is that the four-colour local palette becomes more likely again to jump to another nearby neighbour as soon as it becomes available, producing more squared-off corners.
+Another challenge created by excess smoothing is that the four-colour local palette becomes more likely again to jump to another nearby neighbour as soon as it becomes available, producing more squared-off edges where they're not welcome.

 A global palette might fix that, too?